 On December 21, 2018, Cobra Aviation Services, LLC, or Cobra Aviation, a variable interest entity of a wholly owned subsidiary of Mammoth, acquired all outstanding equity interest in Air Rescue Systems Corporation, or ARS, and purchased two commercial helicopters, spare parts, support equipment and aircraft documents from Brim Equipment Leasing, Inc., or Brim Equipment.
 Following these transactions, and also on December 21, 2018, Cobra Aviation formed a joint venture with Wexford Partners Investment Co.
 LLC, or Wexford Investments, an entity controlled by Wexford (of which Mr. Amron, one of our directors, is a partner and Mr. Jacobi, one of our directors, is an employee), named Brim Acquisitions to acquire all outstanding equity interests in Brim Equipment.
 Cobra Aviation owns a 49% economic interest and Wexford Investment owns a 51% economic interest in Brim Acquisitions, and each member contributed its pro rata portion of Brim Acquisitions' initial capital of \$2.0 million.
-Cobra Aviation made additional investments in Brim Acquisitions totaling \$0.5 million and \$0.7 million during the years ended December 31, 2020 and 2019, respectively.
+Cobra Aviation made additional investments in Brim Acquisitions totaling of \$0.5 during the year ended December 31, 2020.
+No additional investments were made during the year ended December 31, 2021.
 ARS leases a helicopter to Brim Equipment and Cobra Aviation leases two helicopters to Brim Equipment under the terms of aircraft lease and management agreements.
-For the year ended December 31, 2020, we recognized revenue of \$0.4 million and, as of December 31, 2020, Brim Equipment owed us a nominal amount for such services.
-For the year ended December 31, 2019, we recognized revenue of \$2.1 million and, as of December 31, 2019, Brim Equipment owed us approximately \$0.2 million for such services.
-For the year ended December 31, 2019, we incurred costs under these arrangements of \$5.4 million and, as of December 31, 2019, owed approximately \$0.5 million.
+For the year ended December 31, 2021, we recognized revenue of \$0.4 million and, as of December 31, 2021, Brim Equipment owed us \$0.1 million for such services.